aperofsky/markdown-cv/index.md

 ## Honors and Awards
 `2023`
-**Director's Individual Merit Award**, Fogarty International Center, National Institutes of Health.
+**Director's Individual Merit Award**, Fogarty International Center, NIH.
 "For excellence in scientific research in epidemiological modeling with a focus on influenza antigenic evolution and the role of human mobility in COVID-19 disease dynamics."

 `2020, 2021`
-**Director’s Group Merit Award**, Fogarty International Center, National Institutes of Health.
+**Director’s Group Merit Award**, Fogarty International Center, NIH.
 "For outstanding modeling work to support the COVID-19 pandemic response domestically and internationally."

 `2020`
 **Young Scientist Award**, European Scientific Working group on Influenza (ESWI) Conference

 `2019`
-**Director's Individual Merit Award**, Fogarty International Center, National Institutes of Health.
+**Director's Individual Merit Award**, Fogarty International Center, NIH.
 "For outstanding efforts to forecast weekly influenza-like illness activity in 27 U.S. military facilities in collaboration with DoD."

 `2017, 2018`
-**Graduate School Summer Semester Continuing Fellowship**, University of Texas at Austin
+**Graduate School Summer Semester Continuing Fellowship**, UT Austin

 `2017`
 **Course Fellowship, Network Modeling for Epidemics**, University of Washington, Seattle, WA

 `2017`
-**Graduate Student Professional Development Award**, College of Natural Sciences, University of Texas at Austin
+**Graduate Student Professional Development Award**, College of Natural Sciences, UT Austin

 `2014, 2015`
 **Scholarship and Travel Award, Summer Institute in Statistics and Modeling in Infectious Diseases (SISMID)**, University of Washington, Seattle, WA